Deijin27/RanseiLink-Docs/docs/getting-started/plugins/plugins.md

+---
+icon: lucide/blocks
+---

 # Plugins Explained

 RanseiLink supports plugins.
 This page explains each of the ones written by Deijin.
 Currently the latest versions of these are included with a ranseilink release as of the date of release.
-But these plugins are updated independently, thus you can be sure you have the latest ones from here: https://drive.google.com/drive/folders/1LQDr4OF5MiOdRu1AFNIN9P7eaCQLHSA_?usp=sharing

 ## Changelist Plugin